oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

 It all started during planning of custom shape packs.
 We knew the feature required both server and client parts, and, as all cool folks do nowadays, we decided to go [API-first](https://www.postman.com/api-first/).
 We created a list of endpoints and agreed on message formats with the idea to develop further both client and server in parallel.

-What initially seemed to be a standard CRUD, quickly turned out to be a complex server-heavy project full of external dependencies because we want to deliver only enterprise-grade solutions.
-We had to think of subscription plans, permission management, authorisation, matching file and board access rights, the list goes on and on.
+What initially seemed to be a standard CRUD quickly turned out to be a complex server-heavy project full of external dependencies because we want to deliver only enterprise-grade solutions.
+We had to think of subscription plans, permission management, authorisation, matching file and board access rights; the list goes on and on.
 Enterprise stuff.
 Sophisticated stuff.
 Having understood that we wouldn't have a working server anytime soon, we looked for another way to unblock client development.
 We can mock the API.
 For instance, we can use Postman or at least hard-code some static data of the desired format.
 Or we could do better?

 What if we not just displayed test data for development purposes but provided a real, fully functional version one could actually use and even demonstrate, not just superficially test for UI bugs on static mock data?
 What if we added a whole another iteration of the feedback loop even before internal Miro release, using our team and a selection of interested insiders as a Customer -1 (i.e. even before the Customer 0)?